ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ##Currently

+✓ Need to prevent accidental stitching
+	- this can happen if two shapes touch and their edges align perfectly

+Need to make Anchors physical enties

 Need to verify stitching of a large environment works.
 	- Use ring generator to make a large "world" of discrete contours.
 	- Intersect these contours with a checkerboard type pattern to divide it into a grid.